Let’s talk about caveat emptor stocks — aka, how sketchy is too sketchy?

 One thing that applies to all grey markets is a lack of regulation.
 And although we can complain about regulation, it’s usually there for a reason.

 In the grey market, you’re on your own.
-It’s not just about doing your due diligence here, it’s also about getting lucky.
-Because there are no guarantees that come with grey market sales.
+It’s not just about doing your due diligence by researching available data, it’s also about getting lucky.
+There are no guarantees that come with grey market sales.

 How to Combat the Grey Market

 I’ll leave this one to the regulators.
 Traders and retail buyers only have to worry about the risk to themselves.
 Your only concerns should be how to manage risk and how to exit the trade if things go wrong.

 How do you manage risk?
 It should be built into your trading plan.